Minnesota State University Moorhead

-Minnesota State University Moorhead (MSUM) is a public university in Moorhead, Minnesota, across the Red River of the North from Fargo, North Dakota.
-The school has an enrollment of 4,679 students as of 2023 and 266 full-time faculty members.
+Minnesota State University Moorhead (MSUM) is a public university in Moorhead, Minnesota, United States.
+It has an enrollment of 4,679 students as of 2023 and 266 full-time faculty members.
 MSUM is a part of the Minnesota State Colleges and Universities system.

 History

 The plans for what would become MSUM were laid down in 1885, when the Minnesota State Legislature passed a bill declaring the need for a new state normal school in the Red River Valley, with an eye on Moorhead.
 The State Senator who proposed the bill, State Senator Solomon Comstock, donated 6 acre and appropriated the funds that would go to form "Moorhead Normal School", which opened in 1888.
 In 1921, the State authorized the school to offer the four-year Bachelor of Science degree in education in order to satisfy the need for high school teachers in northwest Minnesota, and the school became "Moorhead State Teachers College".